 With tourism comes opportunities for crims to make a quick dollar by stealing your stuff.
 While Tanzania isn‘t as bad as some other African countries, it still pays to be alert and take steps to protect yourself and belongings as you would traveling anywhere else.

 Pickpockets and con artists operate in crowded markets and transport hubs.
 Keep your valuables secure and well hidden.

-Don't be fooled by the playfulness of small children; they have often been forced into a life of crime and may be there to distract you.
+Don't be fooled by the playfulness of small children; they may have been forced into a life of crime and may be there to distract you.

 When you visit the beach, only take what you need with you.
 Leave your valuables locked up back at your accommodation.

 Most robberies are ‘snatch and run‘.
-Thieves wait for the opportune time to grab something and then disappear into the crowd.
+Thieves wait for the opportunity to grab something and then disappear into the crowd.